 There are Standard Operating Procedures (SOPs) for Research Ethics Committees (RECs) within the UK Health Departments’ Research Ethics Service.
 RECs are required to act in accordance with the SOPs.

-The SOPs are divided into 15 chapters, which each cover a different aspect of the ethical review process from booking and submitting applications, giving an ethical opinion, and reviewing amendments to studies which have previously been issued an ethical opinion.
+The SOPs are divided into 15 chapters, which each cover a different aspect of the ethical review process from booking and submitting applications, giving an ethical opinion, and reviewing modifications to studies which have previously been issued an ethical opinion.

 It is helpful for all REC members (and essential for REC Officers) to have an awareness of the SOPs and what the expected processes are.
 A copy of the SOPs is available for you to have a look at and to refer to when you need to.